blockchainofthings/Catenis-API-Docs/source/includes/check_effective_permission_right.md

 pair composed of the permission event specified in the API request and the virtual device issuing the request.

 <aside class="notice">
-For more information about Catenis Enterprise permission rights, please refer to the <a href="#permission-rights">Permission rights</a> section above.
+For more information about Catenis permission rights, please refer to the <a href="#permission-rights">Permission rights</a> section above.
 </aside>

 > Sample request: